a-ibrkh/cv/cv-akhmadkhuja.md

 Mobile Developer(Flutter)

-* Working actively on cross-platform project
+* Working actively on cross-platform project (iOS, Android)

-* Cooperating with backend team to find out better solutions and reach the best performance.
+* Cooperating with backend and design team to find out better solutions and reach the best performance.

 # Udevs, April 2022 - November 2022